Professor Ken Carslaw FRS

 Profile

-Ken Carslaw is a professor in the Institute for Climate and Atmospheric Science and one of the principal investigators in the Atmospheric Chemistry and Aerosols research group.
+Ken Carslaw is a professor in the Institute for Climate and Atmospheric Science.
+His research focuses on aerosol effects on climate.
 Ken did his PhD at the University of East Anglia using thermodynamic models to demonstrate the existence of liquid polar stratospheric cloud particles.
 In 1994 he joined the Aerosol Microphysics group at the Max Planck Institute for Chemistry in Mainz, where he published several influential papers on polar stratospheric clouds.
 Since 1999 Ken has led a large aerosol, cloud and climate research group at Leeds.
-From 2005-2008 he was Director of Research in the School of Earth and Environment and then Director of the Institute for Climate and Atmospheric Science from 2014 to 2017.
+From 2005-2008 he was Director of Research in the School of Earth and Environment and then Director of the Institute for Climate and Atmospheric Science from 2014 to 2017, during which time he created the Centre for Environmental Modelling and Computation.
 His group developed the Global Model of Aerosol Processes (GLOMAP) that is now implemented in the Met Office climate model.
-In 2001, Ken was a cofounding editor of Atmospheric Chemistry and Physics and is now Co-Chief Editor.
+In 2001, while at the Max Planck Institute for Chemistry, Ken cofounded the European Geosciences Union journal Atmospheric Chemistry and Physics, which pioneered a model of open access publishing and transparent peer review in the geosciences.
+He is now Co-Chief Editor.

-Ken has received several awards for his research, including the Philip Leverhulme Prize, the Royal Society Wolfson Merit Award, the American Geophysical Union Ascent Award, the Royal Meteorological Society Adrian Gill Prize, and has been a Thomson Reuters (Clarivate Analytics) Highly Cited Scientist in 2014, 2015, 2016, 2017 and 2018, 2019 and 2020.
-In 2019 he was elected Fellow of the American Geophysical Union.
+Ken was elected was elected Fellow of the American Geophysical Union in 2019 and Fellow of the Royal Society in 2024.
+He has received several awards for his research, including the Philip Leverhulme Prize, the Royal Society Wolfson Merit Award, the American Geophysical Union Ascent Award, the Royal Meteorological Society Adrian Gill Prize, and has been a Thomson Reuters (Clarivate Analytics) Highly Cited Scientist in 2014, 2015, 2016, 2017 and 2018, 2019, 2020 and 2021.
 Ken is author of the book Aerosols and Climate.

 Research interests

-• Prof Hannele Korhonen, Director of Climate Research Programme, Finnish Meteorological Institute (Postdoc)
+• Prof Hannele Korhonen, Director of Climate Research Programme, Research Professor, Finnish Meteorological Institute (Postdoc)

-• Prof Anja Schmidt, Group Leader Earth System Modelling, DLR, Germany (PhD/postdoc)
+• Prof Anja Schmidt, Head of Department Earth System Modelling, DLR, Germany (PhD/postdoc)

-• Dr Stewart Davies, Senior Environment Advisor, enfinium (PhD student)
+• Dr Stewart Davies, Senior Environment and Sustainability Advisor, enfinium (PhD student)

 • Dr Kirsty Pringle, Project Manager - Software Sustainability Institute (PhD/postdoc)